MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-groups-in-the-iphone-app-groups.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="04/27/2016"
+   ms.date="04/28/2016"
    ms.author="maggies"/>

 # Groups in the iPhone app (Power BI for iOS)

 Power BI groups offer a powerful collaborative experience built on Office 365 groups.
-Read more about [groups in Office 365](https://support.office.com/Article/Find-help-about-Groups-in-Office-365-7a9b321f-b76a-4d53-b98b-a2b0b7946de1) and [groups in Power BI](powerbi-service-create-a-group-in-power-bi.md).
+Read more about [groups in Office 365](https://support.office.com/Article/Find-help-about-Groups-in-Office-365-7a9b321f-b76a-4d53-b98b-a2b0b7946de1).
 Groups are available with the paid Power BI experience.

 You [create a group in the Power BI service](powerbi-service-create-a-group-in-power-bi.md).
 Then you see and interact with group dashboards in the Microsoft [Power BI iOS app for the iPhone](powerbi-mobile-ipad-app-get-started.md).

 Power BI sends a notification to your iPhone whenever someone adds a new dashboard to any group you belong to.